protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### claimRewardsMember
-PoolMember Claims rewards for a given group of epochs in all feeHandlers.
-It will transfer rewards where epoch->feeHandler has been claimed by the pool and not yet by the member.
-This contract will keep locked remainings from rounding at a wei level.
+PoolMember claims rewards for a given group of epochs in all FeeHandlers.
+It will transfer rewards where an epoch or a FeeHandler has been claimed by a pool and not by a member yet.
+This contract will keep locked remainings from rounding at a Wei level.

-**In order for a member to call succesfully this function for a specific epoch, claimRewardsMaster needs to be executed before for the same epoch.**
+**In order for a member to call successfully this function for a specific epoch, the claimRewardsMaster function needs to be executed before for the same epoch.**

 ---
 function **`claimRewardsMember`**(uint256[] memory _epochGroup) public